ann-jrti/README.md/README.md

-I started my career on programming about mid 2021, learning software engineer fundamentals and basic logic in Javascript & Java on my own.
+I started my career on programming in 2021, learning software engineering fundamentals and basic logic in Javascript and Java on my own.
 I had fun doing katas and some coding challenges.
 I created some scripts for my personal use so I could parse Windows paths to be valid on Mac, or making changes on my Spotify account using the official Spotify API.

-Then I joined a Bootcamp to tryhard and become a Full Stack Web Developer.
+Then I joined a Bootcamp to become a Full Stack Web Developer.
 Now I can build an end to end app using MERN stack.

 Still progressing, learning new technologies and having fun coding.